Aging and Vision Loss National Coalition (AVLNC)

 The Research Articles Collection is a curated collection of relevant research to support grant writing and inform direct service.
 This Research Article Collection helps professionals seeking relevant articles and important peer-reviewed publications about aging and vision loss.
 This database is searchable by article topic, keyword, author, publishing timing (year or range), and free/open-source research versus other access options.

-The Research Articles Collection (RAC) is an exciting partnership of OIB-TAC, the Aging and National Vision Loss Coalition (AVLNC), and VisionServe Alliance.
+The Research Articles Collection (RAC) is an exciting partnership of OIB-TAC and VisionServe Alliance.

 Older Americans Act Regulation Revisions

 The Older Americans Act Regulations are currently under review.
-AVLNC, and VisionServe Alliance have provided a response to the proposed revisions to the Older Americans Act Regulations to address Blindness and Vision Loss.
+VisionServe Alliance has provided a response to the proposed revisions to the Older Americans Act Regulations to address Blindness and Vision Loss.
 View our response.

 Vision Rehabilitation Brief

-Read the Vision Impairment and Vision Rehabilitation in the Lives of Older People in the United States report to learn more about the critical issues addressed by the Aging and Vision Loss National Coalition.
+Read the Vision Impairment and Vision Rehabilitation in the Lives of Older People in the United States report to learn more about the critical issues being addressed.
 View the brief.

-AVLNC has also developed a broad range of resources and presentation materials for the Big Data Project.
+We offer a broad range of resources and presentation materials for the Big Data Project.
 Want to make a Big Data or other presentation?
-Please contact Libby Murphy to discuss current and custom presentation options.
+Please contact Helen Chapman to discuss current and custom presentation options.
 Learn more about our Theory of change and our goal to reframe vision loss.
-Learn even more about our AVLNC Committees.

 Importance of the Work we do

 “From the earliest part of my career, just starting out as an O&M instructor, I was drawn to working with older people who were blind or visually impaired.
 I know there are so many older people who can still achieve new goals and inspire everyone they know to live to their fullest.
 It takes access to quality services.
-AVLNC has 4 main committees and at least a dozen working groups tackling the questions of how to make it possible for every one to keep living their best lives.”
+We are tackling the questions of how to make it possible for everyone to keep living their best lives.”

 Elly du Pré, DPA,